Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 ### Casting Time

-Most spells require a single action to cast, but some spells require a bonus action, a reaction, or much more time to cast.
+Most spells require a single action to cast, but some spells require a :rsc-bonus-action: **Bonus Action**, a reaction, or much more time to cast.

 #### Bonus Action

-A spell cast with a bonus action is especially swift.
-You must use a bonus action on your turn to cast the spell, provided that you haven't already taken a bonus action this turn.
+A spell cast with a :rsc-bonus-action: **Bonus Action** is especially swift.
+You must use a :rsc-bonus-action: **Bonus Action** on your turn to cast the spell, provided that you haven't already taken a :rsc-bonus-action: **Bonus Action** this turn.
 You can't cast another spell during the same turn, except for a cantrip with a casting time of 1 action.

 #### Reactions